isomerpages/imda-tradetrust/index.md

       alignment: left
       backgroundColor: gray
   - infobar:
-      title: Infobar title
+      title: Driving a Seamless Digital Trade Ecosystem
       subtitle: Subtitle
-      description: About a sentence worth of description here
+      description: |-
+        To make global trade more secure, efficient and accessible for everyone by providing a globally-harmonised and inclusive framework.
       button: Button text
       url: /faq/
 ---